 Post-operative complications associated with full or mini tummy tucks include infections and blood clots.
 Infection can be treated with drainage and antibiotics, but you’ll probably have to stay in hospital until you are completely well.
 You can minimise the risk of blood clots by moving around as soon after surgery as possible.

-Complications can also arise from anaesthesia – these will be discussed with you when you attend your initial consultation.
+Complications can also arise from anaesthesia – these will be discussed with you when you attend your free consultation.
 If you know you react badly to anaesthetic, do please let us know.

 After surgery, there is a small risk of poor healing, which can result in conspicuous scars.
 This is normally addressed through a second operation.

-When considering a tummy tuck, the first step is to attend an initial consultation.
+When considering a tummy tuck, the first step is to attend one of our free consultations.
 At this appointment, we will assess the area to be treated and seek to understand the results you would like to achieve.
 This will help us to determine the best surgical approach, and help to determine if surgery is, indeed, right for you.

 If you intend to lose a lot of weight, it’s a good idea to postpone surgery.
 Also, women who are planning future pregnancies should also wait as the vertical muscles in the abdomen that are tightened during surgery can separate again during pregnancy.
 If you have scarring from previous abdominal surgery, your operation may need to be modified.